5.5: How Drugs Affect Neurotransmitters

 The stimulant effect of coffee comes largely from the way it acts on the adenosine receptors in the neural membrane.
 Adenosine is a neuromodulator that has specific receptors.
 When adenosine binds to its receptors, neural activity slows down, and you feel sleepy.
 Adenosine thus facilitates sleep and dilates the blood vessels, probably to ensure good oxygenation during sleep.

 Caffeine acts as an adenosine-receptor antagonist.
-This means that it binds to these same receptors but without reducing neural activity.
-Fewer receptors are thus available to the natural “braking” action of adenosine, and neural activity therefore speeds up (see animation).
+This means that caffeine binds to these same receptors, leaving fewer receptors available for adenosine and its natural “braking” effect; therefore neural activity speeds up (see animation).

-In general, you get some stimulating effect from every cup of coffee you drink, and any tolerance you build up is minimal.
+In general, you get some stimulating effect from every cup of coffee, and any tolerance you build up is minimal.
 On the other hand, caffeine can create a physical dependency.
 The symptoms of withdrawal from caffeine begin within one or two days after you stop consuming it.
 They consist mainly of headaches, nausea, and sleepiness and affect about one out of every two individuals.

 Lastly, like most drugs, caffeine increases the production of dopamine in the brain’s pleasure circuits, thus helping to maintain the dependency on this drug, which is consumed daily by 90% of all adults in the U.S.